Three Days of Learning

 - Weight, Volume and Temperature

-The hands-on instruction will take place at Tinbender Craft Distillery.
-Owners and distilling experts Paul Ziegman and Ethan Donahue will walk us through how to operate a small pot still, preparing a mash for fermentation and what considerations need to be made in creating a perfect batch of spirits.
-Paul and Ethan will be on hand to answer any and all questions you might have about any aspect of running a distillery.
+The hands-on instruction will take place at the award-winning 3 Howls Distillery.
+Owner and distilling expert Will Maschmeier will walk us through how to operate his equipment, preparing a mash for fermentation and what considerations need to be made in creating a perfect batch of spirits.
+Will and Todd will be on hand to answer any and all questions you might have about any aspect of running a distillery.

 Topics to be covered in the hands-on portion of the class are: